 The Biobrio 5(1 & 2), 2018

-High density spacing trial of Oroxylum indicum and its
+High density spacing trial of Oroxylum indicum and its feasibility as agroforestry crop

 Sanjeev Kumar, Shambhu Nath Mishra, Rajeev Ranjan, Arvind Kumar, Shalini Vatsa and Sumita Sirkar